sogaiu/small-peg-tracer/README.md

 `spt -s` can be usefully invoked from an editor, being passed a suitable selection of text via standard input.
 The selection should be a self-contained call to `peg/match`.
-(In Emacs this might be done via `M-x shell-command-on-region`.)

 ```
 $ echo '(peg/match ~(capture "a") "a")' | spt -s